amadeus4dev-examples/amadeus-android/README.md

 val flightDelay =

+// What is the the seat map of a given flight? val seatMap = amadeus.shopping.seatMaps.get(flightOfferId = "eJzTd9f3NjIJdzUGAAp%2fAiY=")

 // What is the the seat map of a given flight?
-TODO

-// What is the the seat map of a given flight?
-// The body can be a String version of your JSON or a JsonObject TODO
+// The body can be a String version of your JSON or a Object TODO
 ```